The 12 Best Competitive Intelligence Tools in 2023

 Around 2010, with the explosion of martech tools, many of them started integrating various competitor analysis features in their specific niches: social media, search engines, and so on.

-Only in 2014 a new breed of companies emerged that focused 100% on Competitive analysis.
+Only in 2014 did a new breed of companies emerge that focused 100% on competitive analysis.

 The goal of Competitive analysis tools is to gather signals and data about competitors all around the web, organize them, and highlight the most meaningful ones.
 They also let companies organize this information through competitive battle cards to make competitive intelligence easily accessible to sales teams.